MicrosoftDocs/win32/desktop-src/Msi/merge-merge.md

-﻿---
+---
-Description: 'The Merge method of the Merge object executes a merge of the current database and current module.' ms.assetid: '3ff1a2a8-accb-43d7-ba38-a89a5d099dc5'
+Description: The Merge method of the Merge object executes a merge of the current database and current module. ms.assetid: 3ff1a2a8-accb-43d7-ba38-a89a5d099dc5
-title: 'Merge.Merge method'
+title: Merge.Merge method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Merge.Merge method